jina-ai/jina/README.md

 ```
 pip install -U jina
 ```
-More install options including Conda, Docker, Windows [can be found here](https://docs.jina.ai/get-started/install/).
+More install options include Conda, Docker, Windows [can be found here](https://docs.jina.ai/get-started/install/).

 ## Learning and Docs

 - Brand new to Jina?
 Check our **[Learning Bootcamp](https://learn.jina.ai)** to get up to speed.
-- Check our **[comprehensive docs](https://docs.jina.ai)** for deeper tutorials, more advanced topics, and API reference.
+- Check our **[comprehensive docs](https://docs.jina.ai)** for deeper tutorials, more advanced topics, and API references.

 ## Get Started